Bad design is far worse than evil design

 I translated it from the original Dutch transcript:

-Let me repeat: bad design is far worse than evil design, because it always takes a while before we learn to notice how the unwanted behavior that follows from a badly designed system is actually triggered by the system.
+Let me repeat: bad design is far worse than evil design because it always takes a while before we learn to notice how the unwanted behaviour that follows from a badly designed system is actually triggered by the system.